 Since I’d seen my Ravens play, it was now time for an evening of baseball.
 I met my friend, Dan, just outside of Camden Yards; Dan and I were roommates for nine years (yes, nine!).
 We had a great night together watching the Orioles.
 Unfortunately, my birds weren’t as lucky as my Ravens, and we lost to the Boston Red Sox.
 However, I still have fingers crossed that they’ll manage to get to the post season!

 I traveled to see my friends Bruce and Hallie, and their family, who live just outside of Philadelphia.
 Bruce made us an awesome Indian feast, and as always, their children Colin and Lizzie kept me entertained.
-On the way back to Baltimore, I stopped for a quick visit with some of Scott’s family, who were at Scott’s mother’s house.
+On the way back to Baltimore, I stopped for a quick visit with some of Scott’s family.
 After time with my equally entertaining niece and nephew, I continued back to Baltimore.

-While I’ve been heading in all directions here, Scott and Howard are having plenty of “guy” time in Bocas.
+While I’ve been heading in all directions here, Scott and Howard have had plenty of “guy” time in Bocas.
 Scott usually can’t hold Howard too long without getting chewed on.
 Howard goes into play mode, since he and Scott are adversaries in epic battles.
 Scott complains about this, and also comments that Howard doesn’t sleep with us at night.

 All of that has changed now that Scott is a “single parent.”
 Howard now tolerates much more holding (despite still having epic battles), and they are sleeping buddies at night, much to Scott’s dismay, as Howard sleeps on Scott….careful what you wish for!